RocketChat/handbook/departments/security/README.md

 We are not a large size organization, so putting up programs for formal awareness measurement are currently not efficient to establish.
 We rather focus on ad-hoc awareness topics that are in line with our organizational direction.
 We use the following measures:

-- every new member gets a personal introduction into our security policies as part of his onboarding
+- Every new member gets a personal introduction into our security policies as part of his onboarding
 - Policy updates are posted in the #important channel
 - New vulnerabilities & industry news are submitted in the respective channels, e.g. #important, #random or #dev, to allow for an ongoing discussions
 - Annually, all members of the organization submit a policy acknowledgment, meaning: the have to read the policies